 - Service Activity - Turnover x 58% x 22.0%

-The percentage rate of cotisations' will increase if the spouse opts to pay income tax with their social security contributions (see below).
+The percentage cotisations rate will increase if the spouse also opts to pay income tax with their social security contributions (see below).

 ii.
 Notional Profit